shaisachs/origin-of-sadness/origin-of-sadness.md

 It seemed like ages ago, when Henry had discovered the script for the film.
 There on the shelf in the laundry room, he had found a stack of typed pages rolled into a tube, held together by a rubber band.
 Sylvie had taken Sophie on an errand run, and wouldn't be back for several hours.
 He had unrolled the thick bundle and started to read.
 Some pages were heavily scarred with red ink, others with just a couple of inscrutable underlines and question marks.
 A scene towards the end of the screenplay had caught his eye, a few lines of dialogue circled three or four times over.
 In the margin, a cartoon drawing of a girl with buggy eyes and a slightly upturned nose that could only be his daughter.

 That night, after putting Sophie to bed, he had opened a bottle of wine, presented a half-full glass to Sylvie with one hand, and the rolled up manuscript with the other.

-Casting a star with wide appeal, one who looked something like a grown-up Sophie, had been Sylvie's idea.
+Sylvie, it turned out, had sketched out a tremendous plan for this film - extravagant sets, innovative scenes, a handful of big-name stars.
 It had been Henry who encouraged her to seek investors from her old contacts in publishing.
-The movie would be theirs.
+That was a short couple of years ago; now, Sylvie's sketch was nearly complete.

 ***